 When distance and circumstance prevent us from being with those we love during the holidays, we may find ourselves sad and lonely.
 If we've lost someone close to us, the holidays will likely feel less bright.
 When others are celebrating, we may experience resentment, anxiety, emptiness and grief.
 How can we manage these normal reactions and find ways to soothe our sadness?
-Can we allow ourselves to find ways to connect to others, to look for ways to make the holidays meaningful if not joyful?
 Here are a few suggestions that may help you get by.